SLUR-m-Py/SLURPY/README.md

 conda activate bioenv

 ## Call the help menu for hic.py
+./SLURPY/slurm.py -h
-./SLURPY/hic.py -h
+$ ./SLURPY/slurm.py -h
-usage: hic.py [-h] -r ./path/to/reference.bwaix [-F 64] [-B 64] [-P tb] [-M chrM] [-Q 30] [-R step] [-q .fastq.gz] [-f 8] [-b 4] [-t 4] [-n name] [-E bp] [-C bp] [-L MboI] [-D n] [-Z n] [-G ./path/to/list.tsv] [-J ./path/to/juicer.jar]
+usage: slurm.py [-h] -r ./path/to/reference.fasta [-F 10000000 [10000000 ...]] [-T n] [-P tb gpu fast [tb gpu fast ...]] [-M chrM] [-X chrX, chrY ... [chrX, chrY ... ...]] [-Q 30] [-R step] [-a 666666] [-N n] [-j n] [-f 8] [-t 8] [-b 8] [-B ,-5SMP] [-n name] [-E bp] [-L MboI] [-Z n]
-              [-S 25000, 10000, ...
-[25000, 10000, ... ...]] [--restart] [--debug] [--skip-dedup] [--clean] [--merge]
+                [-G ./path/to/list.tsv] [-c ./path/to/control.bam [./path/to/control.bam ...]] [-J ./path/to/juicer.jar] [-x 49152] [-S 25000, 10000, ...
+[25000, 10000, ... ...]] [-gxg ./path/to/my.gff] [--nodelist NODES [NODES ...]]

-Processing and analysis pipeline for paired-end sequencing data from Hi-C experiments.

-optional arguments:
+                [--toshort] [--pairs] [--restart] [--force] [--debug] [--skipdedup] [--clean] [--count] [--merge] [--mcool] [--inter-only] [--atac-seq] [--skipfastp] [--broad] [--skipmacs3] [--dedovetail] [--hicexplorer]

+A SLURM Powered, Pythonic Pipeline, Performing Parallel Processing of Piared-end Sequenced Reads Prepaired from 3D Epigenomic Profiles.

+options:
-  -h, --help            show this help message and exit -r ./path/to/reference.bwaix, --refix ./path/to/reference.bwaix
+  -h, --help            show this help message and exit -r ./path/to/reference.fasta, --refix ./path/to/reference.fasta
-                        Path to input reference bwa index used in analysis.
+                        Path to input reference referecne (in .fasta or .fa format) with an assoicated (.fai) bwa index to use for alignment.
-  -F 64, --fastp-splits 64
+  -F 10000000 [10000000 ...], --fastp-splits 10000000 [10000000 ...]
-                        The number of splits to make for each pair of input fastq files (default: 64).
-Controls the total number of splits across the run.
-  -B 64, --parallel-bwa 64
-                        Number of parallel bwa alignments to run (default: 64).
-Controls the number of bwa jobs submitted at once to slurm.
+                        The approximate number of reads per split made by fastp on input fastq files.
+Default is: 10000000.
+  -T n, --threads n     The number of threads used across all applications of the run (fastp, bwa, dask.dataframes).
+Default is: 8.
-  -P tb, --partition tb
+  -P tb gpu fast [tb gpu fast ...], --partition tb gpu fast [tb gpu fast ...]
-                        The type of partition jobs formatted by slurpy run on (default: tb).
+                        The type of partition jobs formatted by slurpy run on.
+Default is tb.
   -M chrM, --mtDNA chrM
-                        Name of the mitochondrial contig (default: chrM).
+                        Name of the mitochondrial contig.
+Default is: chrM.
+  -X chrX, chrY ... [chrX, chrY ... ...], --exclude chrX, chrY ... [chrX, chrY ... ...]
+                        List of chromosomes/contigs to exclude from analysis.
+Default behavior is to process all within the passed .fasta or .fa file.
   -Q 30, --map-threshold 30
-                        Mapping quality threshold to filter alignments (default: 30).
+                        Mapping quality threshold to filter alignments.
+Default is: 30.
   -R step, --rerun-from step
                         Step within the pipeline to re-run from.
-Options for Hi-C analysis include: fastp, bwa, pre, post, filter, concat, split, sort, count, clean
+Options include: fastp, bwa, filter, dedup, concat, gxg, toshort, hic, macs3, count, clean
-  -q .fastq.gz, --fastq .fastq.gz
-                        The file extension of input fastq files (default: .fastq.gz) -f 8, --fastp-threads 8
+  -a 666666, --afterok 666666
+                        A SLURM job ID, used as a dependency, specifying all jobs in this run to start after succssful termination.
+  -N n, --nice n        The SLURM nice parameter, an integer value lowering the job priority of submissions.
+Default is: 100000000
+  -j n, --n-parallel n  Number of bwa and filtering jobs allowed to run in parallel.
+Default: 33 -f 8, --fastp-threads 8
-                        The number of threads used in fastp to split input fastq files (default: 8).
+                        The number of threads used in fastp to split input fastq files.
+Default is: 8.
 Note: must be an even multiple of the number of splits.
-  -b 4, --bwa-threads 4
-                        The number of threads used per bwa alignment on split input fastq files (default: 4).
-  -t 4, --dask-threads 4
+  -t 8, --dask-threads 8
-                        The number of threads used in calls to functions and calculations with pandas and dask dataframe(s) (default: 4).
+                        The number of threads used in calls to functions and calculations with pandas and dask dataframes.
+Default is: 8.
+  -b 8, --bwa-threads 8
+                        The number of threads used per bwa alignment on split input fastq files.
+Default is: 8.
+  -B ,-5SMP, --bwa-options ,-5SMP
+                        A comma starting and seperated list (no spaces) of options (and their values) for the bwa mem algorithm (for example ,-t,2,-k,10,-y,5,-S).
+See bwa mem for help and a list of options.
   -n name, --run-name name
                         Run name used to name output files.
-Default behavior is to use the current parent directory.
+Default behavior is to take the common name from the input read pairs.
   -E bp, --error-distance bp
-                        Linear genomic distance to parse left and right oriented, intra-chromosomal Hi-C pairs for missing restriciton site(s).
-Passing zero (0) will skip this check (default: 10000 bp).
-  -C bp, --self-circle bp
-                        Linear genomic distance to check outward facing, intra-chromosomal Hi-C contacts for self-circle artifacts.
-Passing zero (0) will skip this check (default: 30000 bp).
+                        Minimum fragment size of read pairs scanned for an intersecting restriction fragment site (if passed thru library parameter).
+Default is 25000.
+These pairs are also marked for dangling ends and self-circles.
   -L MboI, --library MboI
                         The name of the restriction site enzyme (or library prep) used in Hi-C sample creation.
-Options include Arima, MboI, DpnII, Sau3AI, and HindIII (default: Arima).
-Passing none (i.e. Dovetail) is also allowed, but checks for restriction sites and dangling ends will be skipped.
+Default is Arima.
+Options include Arima, MboI, DpnII, Sau3AI, and HindIII.
+Note: passing none (i.e. Dovetail) is also allowed, but checks for restriction sites and dangling ends will be skipped.
-  -D n, --mindist n     A filter on the minimum allowed distance (in bp) between reads (within a pair) that make up an intra-chromosomal Hi-C contact.
-Default behaviour is none (i.e. default: 0).
-  -Z n, --chunksize n   Number of rows (default: 50000) loaded into pandas at a time.
+  -Z n, --chunksize n   Number of rows loaded into pandas at a time.
+Default is: 950000.
 WARNING: while increasing could speed up pipeline it could also cause memeory issues.
   -G ./path/to/list.tsv, --genomelist ./path/to/list.tsv
-                        Path to list of chromosomes (by name) to include in final Hi-C analysis.
-Must be a tab seperated tsv or bed, comma seperated csv, or space seperated txt file with no header.
+                        Path to list of chromosomes (by name) to include in final analysis.
+Default behavior expects a tab seperated tsv or bed, comma seperated csv, or space seperated txt file with no header.
+  -c ./path/to/control.bam [./path/to/control.bam ...], --controls ./path/to/control.bam [./path/to/control.bam ...]
+                        Path to control or input bam/bedpe files used in ChIP-seq experiments.
   -J ./path/to/juicer.jar, --jar-path ./path/to/juicer.jar
-                        Path to juicer jar file for juicer pre command.
+                        Path to a juicer jar file with the juicer pre command.
 Required for .hic file creation.
+  -x 49152, --Xmemory 49152
+                        Amount of Xmx and Xms memory passed to juicer's pre command.
+Default is: 49152.
   -S 25000, 10000, ...
 [25000, 10000, ... ...], --bin-sizes 25000, 10000, ...
 [25000, 10000, ... ...]
-                        Chromosome resolution (i.e. bin sizes) for .hic files.
-Default: 2500000, 1000000, 500000, 250000, 100000, 50000, 25000, 10000
+                        Space seperated list of chromosome resolutions (i.e. bin sizes) for .hic files.
+Default: 2500000 2000000 1000000 750000 500000 250000 200000 100000 75000 50000 25000 10000 5000
+  -gxg ./path/to/my.gff, --features ./path/to/my.gff
+                        The path to a gff or bed file with a feature space (i.e. genes) to count gene x gene interactions.
+Must have columns named Chrom, Left, and Right specifying genomic coordiantes.
+  --nodelist NODES [NODES ...]
+                        Space seperated list of nodes to run jobs on.
+  --toshort             A boolean flag to convert output bedpe file to short format for hic creation with juicer pre.
+Defaults to True if the juicer jarpath (-J) is specificed.
+  --pairs               Convert final output to pairs format defined by the 4DNucleome consortium.
   --restart             Flag to force the pipeline to reset and run from start.
+  --force               Flag to force the overwrite of output files generated from bwa.
   --debug               A flag to run in verbose mode, printing sbatch commands.
 Default behavior is false.
-  --skip-dedup          Pass this flag to skip marking and removing duplicates.
+  --skipdedup           Pass this flag to skip marking and removing duplicates.
 Default behavior is false (conduct duplicate marking).
   --clean               If included will run clean up script at end of run.
 The default behavior is false, can be run after pipeline.
+  --count               Boolean flag to performe diagnostics on Hi-C and ATAC-seq samples.
   --merge               Passing this flag will merge across all pairs of fastqs for final output.
+  --mcool               Flag to make an mcool file with cooler.
+  --inter-only          Flag to return only inter-chromosomal contacts --atac-seq            Preset mode to run in ATAC-seq analysis mode.
+  --skipfastp           Flag to skip initial quality control and filtering with fastp (i.e. only split reads).
+  --broad               Flag to call broad peaks using the --broad-cutoff=0.1 setting in macs3.
+See macs3 callpeak --help for more details.
+  --skipmacs3           A boolean flag to skip peak calling via macs3.
+  --dedovetail          Boolean flag to remove dovetailed paired-end reads (paired reads with overlapping mapped coordiantes) from analsyis (Default: is not to remove these).
+  --hicexplorer         Flag to run stricter intra-fragment filtering.

 ```
 ### For ATAC-seq experiments
 To call the peaks.py script within the slurpy pipeline to analyze an ATAC-seq experiment run:

 ```
-./SLURPY/peaks.py -r /path/to/reference/file.fasta
+./SLURPY/slurm.py -r /path/to/reference/file.fasta --atac-seq
 ```

 ### For ChIP-seq experiments
 To run slurpy to analyze a ChIP-seq experiment run:

 ```
-./SLURPY/peaks.py -r /path/to/reference/file.fasta -c /path/to/control/or/input.bam
+./SLURPY/slurm.py -r /path/to/reference/file.fasta -c /path/to/control/or/input.bam --atac-seq
 ```